Skip to main content

 Cloud platform network disk-based persistent volume (PV) connectivity is not available in Managed Kubernetes clusters on dedicated servers.

-For persistent volumes in Managed Kubernetes, we recommend using network drives of the Selectel cloud platform.
-You can create a persistent volume on the local disk, but when you delete a node, the data will be deleted.
+For persistent volumes in Managed Kubernetes, we recommend using network disks from the Selectel cloud platform.
+You can create a persistent volume on a local disk, but the data will be deleted when the node is deleted.

 Create a permanent volume